Last updated November 15, 2022

 “CBD oil is loaded with antioxidants, plus compounds called cannabinoids, which are powerful anti-inflammatories,” she says.

 Although I was skeptical due to being inundated with CBD this, that and the other thing for everything that ails you, I noticed an almost-immediate abatement of the soreness in my thumbs.

 “It’s important to buy quality CBD products, or you may not feel any effects,” she advises.
 This is why I opted to buy a vial of the oil from the Great Things Boutique.
 The one I took home cost $60 for 0.75 mL of the 500-mg concentration, which is sourced from Vermont.

 The product contains CBDs extracted from the hemp plant, and has negligible amounts of THC (the ingredient in marijuana that makes you high).
 So no worries there.

 Next up: HAIA Wellness, a new skincare line that The Lodge adopted this past year.
 HAIA stands for “Happy As I Am,” a philosophy that encourages people to drop the quest for perfection and feel good about themselves just as they are.

 The organic brand is produced in the United States and has four separate lines of products designed to combat the most common lifestyle concerns affecting the skin, such as poor urban air quality, climate changes, blue light from exposure to electronic devices, stress and imbalances in the skin’s microbiome (part of the skin’s barrier that contains a delicate mix of good and bad bacteria).

-“Giving guests permission (and tools) to fully love the skin they’re in is such a nice message that is truly needed in this moment,” says Nancy Deaton, Spa Director at The Lodge at Woodloch.
+“Giving guests permission (and tools) to fully love the skin they’re in is such a nice message.
+And something truly needed in this moment,” says Nancy Deaton, Spa Director at The Lodge at Woodloch.